 MetadataShow full item record

-Background Skin cancers occur very commonly worldwide.
-Prognosis and disease burden are highly dependent on cancer type and disease stage at diagnosis.
-We systematically reviewed AI/ML algorithms aiming to facilitate early diagnosis of skin cancers, focusing on their application in primary care.
-Methods We searched Medline, Embase, SCOPUS, and Web of Science (01/01/2000-9/08/2021), including all studies providing evidence on applying AI/ML algorithms to the early diagnosis of skin cancer, all study designs and languages.
-Primary outcome was diagnostic accuracy for skin cancers.
-Secondary outcomes included: AI/ML methods, evaluation approach, cost-effectiveness, and acceptability.
-Findings We identified 14,224 studies.
-Only 2 studies used data from low prevalence settings, so we report data from all 272 studies that could have relevance in primary care.
-Primary outcomes showed reasonable mean diagnostic accuracy: melanoma (89.5% (range 59.7-100%)), keratinocyte carcinomas (86.7% (70.0-99.7%)).
-Secondary outcomes demonstrated heterogeneity of AI/ML modalities and study designs, with high levels of incomplete reporting.
-Interpretation Few studies used low prevalence population data to train and test their algorithms, therefore widespread adoption into community and primary care practice cannot currently be recommended.
-We propose a methodological checklist for use in development of new AI/ML algorithms to detect skin cancer, to facilitate their design, evaluation, and implementation.
+Skin cancers occur commonly worldwide.
+The prognosis and disease burden are highly dependent on the cancer type and disease stage at diagnosis.
+We systematically reviewed studies on artificial intelligence and machine learning (AI/ML) algorithms that aim to facilitate the early diagnosis of skin cancers, focusing on their application in primary and community care settings.
+We searched MEDLINE, Embase, Scopus, and Web of Science (from Jan 1, 2000, to Aug 9, 2021) for all studies providing evidence on applying AI/ML algorithms to the early diagnosis of skin cancer, including all study designs and languages.
+The primary outcome was diagnostic accuracy of the algorithms for skin cancers.
+The secondary outcomes included an overview of AI/ML methods, evaluation approaches, cost-effectiveness, and acceptability to patients and clinicians.
+We identified 14 224 studies.
+Only two studies used data from clinical settings with a low prevalence of skin cancers.
+We reported data from all 272 studies that could be relevant in primary care.
+The primary outcomes showed reasonable mean diagnostic accuracy for melanoma (89·5% [range 59·7-100%]), squamous cell carcinoma (85·3% [71·0-97·8%]), and basal cell carcinoma (87·6% [70·0-99·7%]).
+The secondary outcomes showed a heterogeneity of AI/ML methods and study designs, with high amounts of incomplete reporting (eg, patient demographics and methods of data collection).
+Few studies used data on populations with a low prevalence of skin cancers to train and test their algorithms; therefore, the widespread adoption into community and primary care practice cannot currently be recommended until efficacy in these populations is shown.
+We did not identify any health economic, patient, or clinician acceptability data for any of the included studies.
+We propose a methodological checklist for use in the development of new AI/ML algorithms to detect skin cancer, to facilitate their design, evaluation, and implementation.

 Cancer Research UK (23385)